laravel-ja/ja-docs-12.x/original-en/events.md

 <a name="queuable-anonymous-event-listeners"></a>
 #### Queueable Anonymous Event Listeners

-When registering closure based event listeners, you may wrap the listener closure within the `Illuminate\Events\queueable` function to instruct Laravel to execute the listener using the [queue](/docs/{{version}}/queues):
+When registering closure-based event listeners, you may wrap the listener closure within the `Illuminate\Events\queueable` function to instruct Laravel to execute the listener using the [queue](/docs/{{version}}/queues):

 ```php
 use App\Events\PodcastProcessed;